Independent Consultant, EAS Consulting Group LLC

 He holds five (5) patents, ranging from medical devices to cleaning systems, and has developed many sanitary and aseptic proprietary processes.

-Currently he is the owner of Process Innovation – Food Safety, LLC, providing sanitary design guidance, training, sanitation troubleshooting, and 3-A Third Party Verification (TPV) inspections.
+Currently he is the owner of Process Innovation – Food Safety, LLC, providing sanitary design guidance, training, sanitation troubleshooting audits, and 3-A Third Party Verification (TPV) inspections.

 Cross-flow membrane systems are used throughout the food, dairy, beverage, and pharmaceutical processing industries from the simple production of bottled water to yogurt to the whey protein concentrates used in tablets and food supplements.
 These membrane systems are very complex, and improper operation or cleaning can foul the membranes to the point that they must be replaced.